 Slow cooker black beans cooked to tender using dry beans.
 Healthy and flavorful Crockpot side dish, perfect with Mexican food for dinner.
+If you want to cook a really large batch of our pressure cooker black beans this is an easier way to cook for a crowd.

 Black Beans Slow Cooker Recipe